rsalmei/alive-progress/README.md

 ## To do

-- enable multiple simultaneous bars, for nested or multiple activities (this is always requested!);
+- enable multiple simultaneous bars, for nested or multiple activities (this is always requested!)
-- reset a running bar context, a quantifying mode is expected;
+- reset a running bar context, a quantifying mode is expected
-- dynamic bar width rendition, listening to changes in terminal size (the whole progress-bar line already truncates when needed, according to terminal size);
+- dynamic bar width rendition, listening to changes in terminal size (the whole progress-bar line already truncates when needed, according to terminal size)
-- improve test coverage, currently at 77% branch coverage, working to achieve 100% (but it's hard, since it's multi-threaded and includes system hooks);
+- improve test coverage, currently at 77% branch coverage, working to achieve 100% (but it's hard, since it's multi-threaded and includes system hooks)
-- create a contrib system, to allow a simple way to share the coolest users' spinners and bars;
+- create a contrib system, to allow a simple way to share the coolest users' spinners and bars
-- jupyter notebook support (it's actually another whole implementation using graphical widgets, so not very likely to be done);
-- support colors in spinners and bars (it's **very** hard, since color codes alter string sizes, and correctly cut, reverse and iterate is very complex);
+- support colors in spinners and bars (it's **very** hard, since color codes alter string sizes, and correctly cut, reverse and iterate is very complex)
 - any other ideas welcome!

 <details>
 <summary>Already done 👍</summary>

+> - jupyter notebook support (experimental, text output instead of graphical, which I think it is way way cooler, since it has personality 😉)
 > - create an unknown mode for bars (without a known total and eta)
 > - implement a pausing mechanism
 > - change spinner styles